amirhkhani/amirhkhani/README.md

                 computer lover,
-                Python Developer for AI and Data Analysis, Member of AI & Machine Learning study groups, Developing AI/ML solutions and model for Healthcare
+                Python Developer for AI and Data Analysis, Member of AI & Machine Learning study groups, Developing AI/ML solutions and model for better life, will be studing AI model security in future :)

                 """